Provable Convex Co-clustering of Tensors: Simulation Studies

-Both our CoCo estimator and CPD+$k$-means have tuning parameters that need to be set.
-For the rank of the CP decomposition, we consider $R \in \{2, 3, 4, 5\}$ and use the tuning procedure in \cite{sun2015provable} to automatically select the rank.
+All methods being compared have tuning parameters that need to be set.
+For the rank of the CP decomposition needed in CPD+$k$-means, we consider $R \in \{2, 3, 4, 5\}$ and use the tuning procedure in \cite{sun2015provable} to automatically select the rank.
 A CP decomposition is then performed using the chosen rank, and those factor matrices are the input into the $k$-means algorithm.
 A well known drawback of $k$-means is that the number of clusters $k$ needs to be specified \textit{a priori}.
 Several methods for selecting $k$ have been proposed in the literature, and we use the ``gap statistic'' developed by \cite{TibshiraniWaltherHastie2001} to select an optimal $k^*$ from the specified possible values.
-Since CoCo estimates an entire solution path of mode-clustering results, ranging from $n_d$ clusters to a single cluster along mode $m$, we consider a rather large set of possible $k$ values to make the methods more comparable.
+Since CoCo estimates an entire solution path of mode-clustering results, ranging from $n_d$ clusters to a single cluster along mode $d$, we consider a rather large set of possible $k$ values to make the methods more comparable. \App{cpdkmeans} gives a more detailed description of the CPD+$k$-means procedure and the selection of its tuning parameters.
+CoTeC, which applies $k$-means clustering along each mode independently, also requires specifying the number of cluster along each mode.
+As in CPD+$k$-means, we also select this parameter along each mode using the ``gap statistic."

 As described in \Sec{weights}, we employ a Tucker approximation to the data tensor in constructing weights $w_{d,ij}$.
 In computing the Tucker decomposition we used one of two methods for selecting the rank.
 In the plots within this section, TD1 denotes the results where the Tucker rank was chosen using the SCORE algorithm \citep{YokotaLee2017}, while TD2 denotes results where the rank was chosen using a heuristic.
 Detailed discussion on these two methods are in \App{weight_extra_discussion}.